ggldnl/Hexapod-Operator/README.md

 ## 📡 Communication protocol

-This document outlines the specifications for the communication protocol.
-Commands are sent from the controlling machine (Raspberry Pi) to the Servo2040 board over a serial connection.
-The two must agreen on the instruction table and on pin configuration (input/output) beforehand.
+This paragraph outlines the specifications for the communication protocol.
+Commands are sent from the controlling machine (Raspberry Pi) to the operator (Servo2040) over a serial connection.
+The two must agreen on the instruction table beforehand.

 ### 📋 Instruction set